nuzillard/KnapsackSearch/README.md

 File `fake_acd_quercetin2D.sdf` can be imported to an ACD DB to produce database file `fake_acd_quercetin2D.NMRUDB`.

-### novalence.py
+### rdcharge.py

-`python novalence.py filename.sdf filename_elec.sdf`
+`python rdcharge.py filename.sdf filename_elec.sdf`

 creates `filename_elec.sdf` from `filename.sdf`.
-This is necessary when .sdf files from RDKit are produced to be read by ACD software. `novalence.py` corrects the description of electrically charged atom, for which RDKit issues a non-zero valence information field that is not correctly interpreted by ACD and inhibits the prediction of chemical shift values. `novalence.py` is included in the script `process.py` of KnapsackSearch.
+This is necessary when .sdf files from RDKit are produced to be read by ACD software. `rdcharge.py` corrects the description of electrically charged atom, for which RDKit issues a non-zero valence information field that is not correctly interpreted by ACD and inhibits the prediction of chemical shift values. `rdcharge.py` is included in the script `process.py` of KnapsackSearch.
-`novalence.py` relies on `mySDWriter.py`.

-`python novalence.py filename.sdf`
+`python rdcharge.py filename.sdf`

 applies an in-place correction.

+### uniqInChI.py

+`python uniqInChI.py filename.sdf filename_uniq.sdf`

+creates `filename_uniq.sdf` from `filename.sdf`.
+This is necessary when .sdf files contain duplicate compounds, according to the corresponding InChI.

+`python uniqInChI.py filename.sdf`

+applies an in-place elimination of duplicates.

+### tautomer.py

+`python tautomer.py filename.sdf filename_tauto.sdf`

+creates `filename_tauto.sdf` from `filename.sdf` in which tautomer correction was applied.
+Among others aliphatic iminols are converted to amides.

-`python mySDWriter.py`
+`python tautomer.py filename.sdf`

-prints a simple demo of the `mySDWriter.py` module.
-It shows how RDKit writes a mol block for a molecule with electrically charged atoms and how `mySDWriter.py` resets to 0 the valence information field.
+applies an in-place conversion of tautomers.

 # Quick ACD DB with calculated experimental 13C NMR data